ACCarnall/bagpipes/docs/model_components.rst

 The dust component governs attenuation and emission processes due to dust.
 Energy balance is assumed, such that all attenuated light is re-radiated.

-Three dust attenuation models are implemented in Bagpipes, the Calzetti et al. (2000) model, the Cardelli et al. (1989) model, a model based on Charlot & Fall (2001) and the model of Salim et al. (2018).
+Four dust attenuation models are implemented in Bagpipes, the Calzetti et al. (2000) model, the Cardelli et al. (1989) model, a model based on Charlot & Fall (2001) and the model of Salim et al. (2018).
 The dust emission models come from Draine + Li (2007).

 .. code:: python